 Typically, there is about a one-year lag between the Town's receipt of development applications and building permit issuance.
 For fiscal year 2019 the number of commercial permits increased from the previous year and saw an 8% increase in total value.
-The number of residential building permits decreased slightly from the previous year and saw a slight corresponding decline in value.
-Fiscal year 2020 saw a decline in building permits due to the COVID-19 pandemic.
-Building permits issued for commercial and residential construction in the Town are summarized below for the latest seven fiscal years:
+Fiscal year 2020 saw a decline in building permits due to the COVID-19 pandemic, but the Town has recovered from that decline and is now seeing more permits issued in both commercial and residential properties than before the pandemic.
+Building permits issued for commercial and residential construction in the Town are summarized below for the latest five fiscal years: